luziferius/MTGDeckConverter/README.rst

 Install
 -------

-Install from PyPI using :code:`pip3 install MTGDeckConverter` (NOTE: CURRENTLY NOT IMPLEMENTED.
+At some point in the future, you’ll be able to install from PyPI using :code:`pip3 install MTGDeckConverter` (NOTE: This program is currently NOT published on PyPI.
 This will work at some point in the future, when this note disappears.)

 Alternatively, to install the latest version from a local repository checkout, open a terminal at the root level of your checkout (contains ``setup.py`` and this README) and run: